Automattic/jetpack/to-test.md

 ### Gallery Widget

 The next version of WordPress will now include its own [Gallery Widget](https://make.wordpress.org/core/2017/09/25/introducing-the-gallery-widget/).
-We've added the option to choose a Tiled Gallery type in that new widget.
+If you previously used a Jetpack Gallery Widget on your site, that widget will disappear and will be replaced by the new WordPress gallery widget.

-To test this, make sure you are running WordPress 4.9 Beta.
+To test this, start by adding a Jetpack Gallery Widget on your site, Then, update to WordPress 4.9 Beta.
 You can use [this plugin](https://wordpress.org/plugins/wordpress-beta-tester/) to update WordPress on your site.
-Once you have done so you should see the new widget under Appearance > Widgets and Appearance > Customize.
-Try to use one the Tiled Gallery types when the Jetpack feature is active, and make sure it is displayed properly.
+Once you have done so you should see the new WordPress widget under Appearance > Widgets and Appearance > Customize.
+Try to use one the Tiled Gallery types, and make sure it is displayed properly.

 ### Misc